benjaminobambino/good-dad-bad-jokes/readme.md

 # Good Dad Bad Jokes
-## Date: 12/15/2021
+## Date: 12/23/2021
 ### By: Benjamin Peck
 #### [GitHub](https://github.com/benjaminobambino) | [LinkedIn](https://www.linkedin.com/in/benjaminlpeck/) | [CodePen](https://codepen.io/benjaminobambino/)
 ***
 ### ***Description***
-#### "Good Dad Bad Jokes" will be a browser-based, fullstack MERN (MongoDB, Express, React, and Node) app that does exactly what a good dad should: tell bad jokes.
-Users will be able to launch and immediately enjoy jokes being pulled from the backend database.
-Users who sign up will be able to "like" their favorite jokes, see the jokes they've "liked," and contribute their own jokes to the database.
+#### "Good Dad Bad Jokes" is a browser-based, fullstack MERN (MongoDB, Express, React, and Node) app that does exactly what a good dad should: tell bad jokes.
+Upon launch, users can immediately enjoy jokes being pulled from the backend database.
+Users who sign up can "like" their favorite jokes and contribute their own jokes to the database.
-#### Jokes and user info will be stored in the backend database and updated through the frontend user interface through axios.
+#### Jokes and user info are stored in the backend database and updated through the frontend user interface through axios.
 ***
 ### ***Technologies Used***
 * MongoDB